Miista/makemeverysmart/README.md

 This production is proposed to meet you terribly apt.
 Only supplement your fundamentals and clap the toggle.
 Below you will detect this astonishingly declaration having been obliged straightforward through the show itself.

+## Inspiration
+The inspiration for this program comes from [r/iamverysmart](https://www.reddit.com/r/iamverysmart).